Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Riemann-Hilbert Factorization Problem

 Recall that a complex function $f(z)=u(x,y)+jv(x,y)$ in the complex plane $z=(x,y)$ is differentiable at a point $(x_0,y_0)$ if and only if the partial derivatives $u_x$, $u_y$, $v_x$ and $v_y$ are continuous and

-The compatibility conditions \eqref{eq:cauchy-riemann} are called the Cauchy-Riemann conditions and are obtained by equating the limit $\delta z \rightarrow 0$ along the real and imaginary axes.
+The compatibility conditions \eqref{eq:cauchy-riemann} are called the Cauchy-Riemann conditions and are obtained by equating the limit $\Delta z \rightarrow 0$ in the definition of derivative along the real and imaginary axes.
 This means that, unlike real functions, differentiability of a complex function imposes a constraint between the real and imaginary parts of the function.

 A function $f(z)$ is said to be analytic at $(x_0,y_0)$ if it is differentiable in a neighborhood of that point.
 If $f(z)$ is analytic in an open region $\Omega$ of the complex plane, then a power series representation of $f(z)$ is convergent in $\Omega$.
 Existence of a power series representation has a number of interesting consequences.
-For instance, the zeros of a non-zero function analytic in an open region $\Omega$ of $\Complex$ are isolated points in $\Omega$ \cite{stein2003ca}.
+For instance, the set $S$ of the zeros of a function analytic in a nonempty connected open subset $\Omega$ of $\Complex$ is either the entire $\Omega$ or has no limit point in $\Omega$ (\ie, $S$ consists of countable isolated points in $\Omega$) \cite{stein2003ca}.